 Many patients will need care and support to maintain their safety and well-being.
 Though this is not necessarily an integral part of rehabilitation, the patient’s safety and well-being must be maintained whilst the patient receives rehabilitation.
-Some patients need much hands-on care to feed, clean, dress and so on.
-Other patients may lack safety awareness and need close observation and, sometimes, restrictions on movement.
+Some patients need much hands-on care to feed, clean, dress and so on, while others may lack safety awareness and need close observation and, sometimes, restrictions on movement.
 Some patients can only be cared for in residential placements.
-Some patients require equipment to facilitate care, such as a hoist, or to maintain life, such as a ventilator.
+Some patients require equipment to facilitate care, such as a hoist or maintain life, such as a ventilator.

-Some effective treatments require transcutaneous electrical stimulation to control pain, a hydrotherapy pool, a treadmill, or a smartphone to monitor activity and give feedback.
+Sometimes, an effective treatment package may comprise transcutaneous electrical stimulation (TENS) to control pain, a hydrotherapy pool, a treadmill, and a smartphone to monitor activity and give feedback.
 As a proportion of the resource needed in rehabilitation, the physical structures are minor but vital for some patients.

 The third physical structure is integral to the team.
 A team can only be effective if it has a dedicated space to have team meetings, store shared records, meet informally to discuss shared problems, etc.

 Someone must pay for each service.
 The structure of the funding system has a significant impact on rehabilitation, often dictating (not too strong a word) who can receive rehabilitation, what the patient can receive, and how much they may receive.
 This structural feature applies to a population but influences individual patients.